-There are hundreds of car accidents that occur every day across America every day, and rear-end collisions are just one of the many different types of accidents that take place.
+There are hundreds of car accidents that occur every day across America, and rear-end collisions are just one of them.
 They are not always quite as dangerous as other types of car accidents, but that does not mean that they are not dangerous at all.
 And like any car accident, a rear-end collision can cause both physical and financial problems for all involved.
 However, the people involved in these accidents who did not cause them do have a solution that can solve the financial problems caused by the collision.

 The Dangers of Rear-End Collisions